ontodev/robot/docs/rename.md

 #### Prefixes

-Renames the base IRIs of all matching entites (e.g. change the prefix `http://purl.obolibrary.org/obo/` to `http://foo.bar/`), based on mappings in a file specified by `--prefix-mappings`:
+Renames the base IRIs of all matching entities (e.g. change the prefix `http://purl.obolibrary.org/obo/` to `http://foo.bar/`), based on mappings in a file specified by `--prefix-mappings`:

     robot rename --input test.owl \
       --prefix-mappings partial-rename.tsv \